Updated on January 30, 2026

 Do Hair Treatments Affect Results?

 Normal washing does not remove drug markers.
-Dye or bleach might slightly lower the detected levels, but usually not enough to change the result.
+Dye or bleach may reduce detected levels, but results are inconsistent and usually not reliable enough to change a final outcome.
 Labs take cosmetic treatments into account during analysis.

 What About Prescription Medications?